Mobius1/esx_xp/README.md

 # esx_xp
 Adds an XP ranking system like the one found in GTA:O. Work in progress.

+# Update
+I've abandoned work on this resource in favour of [xperience](https://github.com/Mobius1/xperience).
+It offers the same functionality, but is framework agnostic.
+It also integrates into both `ESX` and `QBCore`.

 ## Features
 * Designed to emulate the native GTA:O system
 * Saves and loads players XP / rank